openwisp/openwisp-docs/tutorials/wpa-enterprise-eap-ttls-pap.rst

   default OpenWrt configuration.
 - A ``pre-reload-hook`` script which is executed before OpenWrt reloads its services to make ensure that ``radio0`` is enabled.
+- The ``mac_address`` configuration variable is added to the template as a placeholder.
+When the template is applied to a device, the device's actual MAC address will automatically override the placeholder, ensuring that the wireless interface is created with the correct MAC address.
+  This is necessary for tracing which device is being used in RADIUS accounting stats.

 Enable the WPA Enterprise Template on the Devices
 -------------------------------------------------